Policies & Procedures

 Students auditing courses must meet the following requirements:

-- a) Must satisfy course prerequisites.
+- Must satisfy course prerequisites.
 Given permission of the Academic Director, however, students may audit courses without satisfying course prerequisites provided:

 - such students are not registered until after all eligible students have been given an opportunity to register;